flutter/website/src/docs/cookbook/networking/send-data.md

 ---

 Sending data to the internet is necessary for most apps.
-The `http` package has got it covered too.
+The `http` package has got that covered, too.

 This recipe uses the following steps:

-  1. Add the `http` package.
+  1. Add the `http` package
-  2. Send data to server using the `http` package.
+  2. Send data to a server using the `http` package
-  3. Convert the response into a custom Dart object.
+  3. Convert the response into a custom Dart object
-  4. Getting `title` from user input
+  4. Get a `title` from user input
-  5. Display the response on screen.
+  5. Display the response on screen

 ## 1. Add the `http` package

-To install the `http` package, add it to the dependencies section of the `pubspec.yaml`.
+To install the `http` package, add it to the dependencies section of the `pubspec.yaml` file.
 You can find the latest version of the [`http` package][] on pub.dev.

 ```yaml